This script only depends on:

 Where do you want to install the docker-compose file? [/opt/yams]:

-Your media service is the one responsible for serving your files to your network.
+Your media service is responsible for serving your files to your network.

 - jellyfin (recommended, easier)